Columns

 - create a component (using HTML or ready-made components from the @svar-ui/react-core library)

-- in the component, access Gantt grid properties via the component props (for example:
+- in the component, access Gantt grid properties via props, if needed

 - add this component to the needed cell in Gantt grid